-- Kids: There are hundreds of ways to work with kids in your community.
-Help them keep up their studies during the summer by reading with them (organize a book sale and ask for donations too), practicing sound financial literacy or getting their supplies ready for the fall.
+- Kids: There are lots of ways to work with kids in your community.
+Help them keep up their studies during the summer by practicing sound financial literacy or getting their supplies ready for the fall.
 Try holding a gently used backpack drive and compiling all of the supplies in the bags for a helpful donation to your local school.

 - Emotional support: Have a knack for compassionate listening and an open ear?
-Volunteer from home to be a crisis support phone counselor or support a volunteer.
+Volunteer from home to be a crisis support phone counselor.

 Discover more ideas